0330 822 0505

 Are you looking to purchase a listed building?

-Whether it’s as an investment or a dream home, many people are drawn to the historic charm and individuality of listed buildings.
+Many people are drawn to the historic charm and individuality of listed buildings, whether as an investment or a dream home.

-The good news is, we work with a variety of brokers who specialise in sourcing mortgages for listed buildings.
+The good news is that we work with various brokers who specialise in sourcing mortgages for listed buildings.

-By following this guide you’ll have a better understanding of how to secure the funding you need, which lenders can help and where to turn to for the right advice.
+By following this guide, you’ll better understand how to secure the funding you need, which lenders can help, and where to turn for the right advice.

 Can you get a mortgage on a listed property?